bloominstituteoftechnology/ios-sprint-challenge-pokedex-objc/Manual-Reference-Counting.md

 	printf("Word frequency: %s", wordFrequency.description.UTF8String);
 	```

+Yes, punctuationSet is retained and never released. wordFrequency is initialized with alloc and never released.
+The number in the else statement is initialized using alloc and never release.

 	2. Rewrite the code so that it does not leak any memory with ARC disabled